 Day Before Event Day Duties

-As part of its responsibility, the club will provide an agreed upon number of workers the day before the event to be part of the event set up crew preparing the event site and/or courses.
+As part of its responsibility, the club may provide an agreed upon number of workers the day before the event to be part of the event set up crew preparing the event site and/or courses.
 This is a work crew, and requires 'mature' personnel who are able to spend several hours on this aspect of the event.
 It is an event day in itself.

 Day Before Event duties may include:

-- Prepare the participant race kits.
+- Assemble the participant race kits.

 - Set up Finish Line, Courses, and Race Site.